-Homewood Science Center welcome you to explore, create, and connect!
+Homewood Science Center welcomes you to explore, create, and connect!

 Conveniently located in the heart of Chicago's south suburbs, visit us at 18022 Dixie Highway in Homewood, IL.